 Classic and interesting variations

-The sky is the limit when making fried rice.
-For starters you can completely change the dish by substituting just about any ingredient - like brown rice, quinoa instead of rice or chickpeas and edaname instead of chicken.
+The sky is the limit when making fried chicken rice.
+Its the perfect dish for leftover rice.
+For starters you can completely change the dish by substituting just about any ingredient - like brown rice, quinoa instead of rice or chickpeas and edamame instead of chicken.
 Below are some classic and interesting variations:

 - Beef fried rice - substitute the chicken with beef.
 The best meat to use is thinly sliced stew meat - putting the meat in the freezer for about 30 minutes makes it easier to cut the beef into thin slices.
 Follow the same directions for the marination.